We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 SEO features in Ecwid and Shopify

-Search engine optimization in Shopify is generally very strong: it’s easy to tweak all the major SEO components — headers, page titles, URLs, meta data and so on.
+Search engine optimization in Shopify is generally very strong: it’s easy to tweak all the major SEO components — headings, page titles, URLs, meta data and so on.

-(If you’re new to SEO, you might want to read our introduction to increasing site visibility in search results).
+(Tip: if you’re new to SEO and confused by the above terms, you’ll find explanations of all of them in our introduction to increasing site visibility in search results).

-Although Ecwid performs reasonably well on all these fronts too (so long as you’re on a paid plan), it’s worth singling out some areas where Shopify outperforms Ecwid in SEO terms: URL creation, AMP format and meeting Core Web Vitals requirements.
+Although Ecwid performs reasonably well on all these fronts too (so long as you’re on a paid plan), it’s worth singling out some areas where Shopify outperforms Ecwid in SEO terms: URL creation and meeting Core Web Vitals requirements.

 URL creation